 Curriculum developed in collaboration with the International Institute for Innovative Instruction.
-Advisory Board (listed on page 249)

 The Master of Science in Human Resource Management program prepares graduates to become "strategic partners" to CEOs - or CEOs themselves.
 Using current research, best practices, and software applications, students will learn how to promote maximum employee performance in any organization.
 The Master of Science in Human Resource Management program is ideal for working professionals, those wanting to change careers, managers and executives who want to better develop their employees, and anyone involved in assessing and responding to the development needs of employees and their organization.